ioerror/vula/contrib/README.ipv6.overview.md

 This document addresses enhancing vula with IPv6 support by breaking down the various tasks into milestones:
-a.
+- a.
 Perform assessment of Python reference implementation
-b.
+- b.
 Research possibility of encrypting existing fe80 vs using vula-generated fc00 addresses
-c.
+- c.
 Write design document describing IPv6 plan
-d.
+- d.
 Implement plan for protecting either fe80 or fc00 addresses for LAN peer traffic
-e.
+- e.
 Implement plan for default route encryption
-f.
+- f.
 Add containerized integration tests of IPv6 functionality
-g.
+- g.
 Perform analysis and review of IPv6 implementation

 Please refer to related documents in `vula/contrib/`:
 - An early historical initial IPv6 assessment of the Python reference
   implementation: `vula/contrib/IPv6.initial.assessment.md`
-- A concise research and design document for IPv6:
-  `vula/contrib/`IPv6.research.design.md
 - The testing and verification document for IPv6:
   `vula/contrib/IPv6.testing.md`